Jumbub/game-of-life-js/readme.md

 2.5s | still | random window
 2.5s | still | devtools window

+I can reproduce the issues with the previous commit, but I have _noooo_ idea what caused them.

 ### Chrome user matters

 Running benchmarks as the "guest" account will mean you don't have any extensions running in the background, affecting your performance.